r-spatial/sf/README.md

   libudunits2-dev libgdal-dev libgeos-dev libproj-dev
 ```

-To get more up-to-date versions of dependencies such as GDAL, and to install `sf` on older versions of Ubuntu (e.g. Xenial), either add [ubuntugis-unstable](http://ppa.launchpad.net/ubuntugis/ubuntugis-unstable/ubuntu/) to the package repositories and install the packages as follows:
+To get more up-to-date versions of dependencies such as GDAL (recommended), and to install `sf` on older versions of Ubuntu (e.g. Xenial), either add [ubuntugis-unstable](http://ppa.launchpad.net/ubuntugis/ubuntugis-unstable/ubuntu/) to the package repositories and install the packages as follows:

 ```sh
 sudo add-apt-repository ppa:ubuntugis/ubuntugis-unstable